Sensory Deprivation Floats

 What is Floating?

-- The float tank is sound proof, light proof, and the temperature of both the tank’s air and water are maintained at about 92 degree fahrenheit--the same temperature of your skin.
+The float tank is sound proof, light proof, and the temperature of both the tank’s air and water are maintained at about 94-95 degrees, which is essentially the same temperature of your skin.

-- The water contains over 800 pounds of pharmaceutical grade epsom salt (magnesium sulfate), making it more buoyant than the Dead Sea.
+The water contains approximately 1,000 pounds of pharmaceutical grade epsom salt (magnesium sulfate), making it even more buoyant than the Dead Sea.

 WHY FLOAT if you're perfectly healthy?